iroque4/cse15l-lab-reports/lab-report-1-week-2.md

 ![Image](RemotelyConnecting.png)

-Open a terminal in VSCode.
+Open a terminal in VSCode (This can be done by Terminal -> New Terminal options).

 Use the command `ssh cs15lxx@ieng6.ucsd.edu` to remotely connect to this server.